U.S. Closes Consulate In Basra, Citing Iran-Backed Violence

 He blamed the security threat specifically on Iran, its elite Islamic Revolutionary Guard Quds Force and militias under the control of Qassem Suleimani, the commander of the Quds Force.

 The Basra airport was also the target of an attack earlier this month.
-NPR's Jane Arraf reported that according to Iraqi security officials, the attacks didn't land on the U.S. embassy or consulate compounds.
-There were no injuries or serious damages, but The White House, in a statement, called them "life-threatening attacks" against its diplomatic missions.
+NPR's Jane Arraf reported that according to Iraqi security officials, the attacks didn't land on the U.S. Embassy or Consulate compounds.
+There were no injuries or serious damage, but the White House, in a statement, called them "life-threatening attacks" against its diplomatic missions.

-"Iran did not act to stop these attacks by its proxies in Iraq, which it has supported with funding, training and weapons," The White House said.
+"Iran did not act to stop these attacks by its proxies in Iraq, which it has supported with funding, training and weapons," the White House said.

 Basra hosts one of three U.S. diplomatic missions in Iraq.
 It is the country's oil capital and main port but has been battered by successive wars and neglect for decades.
 After the U.S. invasion in 2003, Basra fell under militia control and as a result, there was rampant corruption.

-Hundreds of anti-government protests have descended on the city of Basra since beginning of July.
+Hundreds of anti-government protests have descended on the city since the beginning of July.

-Arraf reported that protesters are demanding much-needed government services, and a water crisis has pushed them to the edge.
+Arraf reported that protesters are demanding much needed government services, and a water crisis has pushed them to the edge.

 Nasser Jabar, one of the protesters, told Arraf, "We are tired of their killing.
 We are tired of their corruption.
 All the parties in the government now — they are corrupted, all of them."